ansorkazama/Muvipedia-PII/README.md

 # Muvipedia
-Android movie info browsing app, presents content from TheMovieDb.org.
+Android movie info browsing app version 2, presents content from TheMovieDb.org

 ## History
-This application was submitted by Muhammad Ansharullah (ansorkazama@gmail.com) as the project:<b>Popular Movies-Phase 1</b> to compete the requirements of the Associate Android Developer Fast Track Nanodegree Program course.
+This application was submitted by Muhammad Ansharullah (ansorkazama@gmail.com) as the project:<b>Popular Movies-Phase 2</b> to compete the requirements of the Associate Android Developer Fast Track Nanodegree Program course.

 ## Building this application with Android Studio - prerequisite